Bread80/Amstrad-CPC-BASIC-Source/README.md

 Sound functions are in Sound.asm

+The Strings Area and String Stack
+---
+The strings area should probably be called the string heap.
+It's an area of memory below HIMEM which grows downwards as new strings are allocated.
+BASIC includes a garbage collector which 'compresses' the strings area to remove any wasted space.
+This garbage collector can be trigger manually with the FRE function, or will run automatically if BASIC runs out of memory.

+There is also a 'string stack' This is a block of space within the system variables area which can store a list of string descriptors.
+This is used during expression parsing, with the descriptors referring to intermediate values in the expression.
+The strings themselves are allocated on the bottom of the strings area/heap and removed after processing (possibly with a final string value added to the bottom of the previous strings area).

+All of this is handled in StringsArea.asm.

 Maths, Strings and System Utilities
 ---
 This is the bulk of the functions available in BASIC, many of which are also used by the system when necessary: